heymundomx/notification-sdk/SECURITY.md

 | 1.x.x   | :white_check_mark: |

 ## Scope
-This policy applies to the following notification SDKs:
+This policy applies to the following notification SDK:
 - OneSignal

-This policy applies to OneSignal and code implementations, our library is secure.
+This policy applies to OneSignal SDK and code implementations, our library is secure.